St. Louis Walk

 Kids are the future, so let's get them involved!

-All kids (age 11 and younger) can raise funds for our Out of the Darkness Walk!
+All kids (age 11 and younger) can raise funds for the St. Louis Out of the Darkness Walk!

 Click on this logo to print out a larger version and attach it to a change container.
 Each child can bring their change to the walk and have it counted!
 The most raised will get a prize at the walk and all kids will be recognized for their fundraising efforts!